ropensci/rnaturalearth/cran-comments.md

-This is a maintenance release that document/use the new special sentinel "_PACKAGE".
+This is a breaking change release.

 ## revdepcheck results

-We checked 35 reverse dependencies (5 from CRAN + 30 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 37 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
+- We saw 0 new problems
- * We failed to check 0 packages
+- We failed to check 0 packages

 ## R CMD check results